 9. T-SHIRT NAPKINS.
 This is an eco-friendly method to re-use the t-shirt that you are not wearing any more.
 For this project, all you need is a clean t-shirt to cut into rectangles and then sew.
 It’s easy and ecological.

 10. T-SHIRT RAGS.
 One of the final decisions for a t-shirt.
-I don’t suggest transforming a favorite t-shirt into a rag (you can choose from above options), but if they don’t apply to your t-shirt quality, that’s just it.
+I don’t suggest transforming a favorite t-shirt into a rag (you can choose from the above options), but if they don’t apply to your t-shirt quality, that’s just it.

-In short, pictures are cheapest, quilts are most sentimental, donations or rag-bags are the most practical.
+In short, pictures are cheapest, quilts are more sentimental, donations or rag-bags are the most practical.
 Anyway, if any of these options doesn’t fit you, or you are just not in the craft area yourself, and you’ve finally decided to throw them away or donate them, please try each of them one more time and take a picture of each.
 I think that will keep the memory alive without the t-shirt itself.
-I hope you found some interesting ideas to modify your t-shirt, and gave up to the idea of throwing them away.
+I hope you found some interesting ideas to modify your t-shirt, and gave up on the idea of throwing them away.
 You can also check a very big resource for transforming your t-shirt offered by Generation T.